 Engagement and Reflection: During Fall Quarter, participants will be matched to a community organization whose work aligns with their interests, and will make an ongoing commitment to contribute to a project, initiative, or a program of that organization with the intent of supporting their work and and giving participants hands-on experience addressing social issues.
 The weekly or monthly committment will be determined based on availability and need.

 Beginning in Winter Quarter, participants will meet every other week (Weeks 1, 3, 5, 7, & 9) in small groups for one hour-long Relfection Circles.
 In these circles, participants will discuss their work at their site, dig deeper into issues being discussed in cohort meetings, and consider their own growth and development as emerging civic engagement leaders.

-Program staff (one professional staff and one graduate student program assistant) will provide guidance, mentorship, and advising opportunities one-on-one and in small groups over the course of the year.
+Program staff (one professional staff and two graduate student program assistants) will provide guidance, mentorship, and advising opportunities one-on-one and in small groups over the course of the year.

 Seeds of Justice program alums become widely regarded across campus as ambassadors for positive social change and community engagement.
 They often go on to hold leadership positions in Community Service RSOs, Student Government, Departmental Advisory Boards, and House Government.
 Many will intern at community organizations, often through Metcalf opportunities or Summer Links, as well as at on-campus offices such as UCSC, Institute of Politics, & Center for Identity + Inclusion.
 All of them continue their engagement in direct and indirect service on and off campus as a result of their participation, taking on diverse roles as tutors, organizers, campaign volunteers, health and wellness advocates, community-based artists, and urban gardeners, among others.